Sterophonick/atapi.space/Archive/Other.md

 <img src="../images/archive-misc/tmdpea.gif"><br />
 <a href="../downloads/The Most Difficult Platformer Ever Advance!
 Demo.gba">ROM Download</a><br />
 <p>Source Code is lost...</p>
 <h3 style="font-size:24pt">However, there was also a demo that SCROLLED.
-It was made using HAM, and a Windows XP VM.</h3> <br />
+It was made using HAM in conjunction with a Windows XP VM.</h3> <br />
 <img src="../images/archive-misc/tmdpea_scroll.png"><br />
 <a href="../downloads/TMDPEA Scrolling Demo">ROM Download</a><br />
 <a href="../downloads/TMDPEAScroller_src.zip">Source Code (For archival purposes)</a><br />